imperva/terraform-dsfhub-agentless-onboarding/examples/onboard-azure-cosmosdb-mongo/README.md

 Cosmos DB audit logs are sent to an Azure Event Hub and are retrieved by DSF.
 The Event Hubs are created within an Event Hub Namespace, which can contain one or more Event Hubs.
 Audit logs of multiple Cosmos DB instances can be sent to a single Event Hub.

 ### Azure Storage Account and Container
 Storage Containers are used to store transactional data for the Event Hub import processes, and one Storage Container is required for each Event Hub.
-These Storage Containers exists within a Storage Account, which may contain multiple Storage Containers.
+These Storage Containers exist within a Storage Account, which may contain multiple Storage Containers.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements